bfgeek/webvr/input_explainer.md

 ## Use cases
 There's two ways to use the VR input API:

 **Event Based:** The app registers event listeners to inform it of when the user interacts with the input devices.
 This is similar to mouse, touch, or pointer events on the 2D DOM.
-The primary difference is that the page is still responsible for handling scene rendering and determining what object the user is interacting with (frequently via a ray cast into the scene.)
+The primary difference is that the application is still responsible for handling scene rendering and determining what object the user is interacting with (frequently via a ray cast into the scene.)

 This approach makes it easy to determine when the user is performing discreet actions across a wide range of devices, but it only provides snapshots of the input state when the user performs some action.